chm-dev/GTS-watchface-bundle/readme.md

 (buildEnv) $ pip install auto-py-to-exe
 ```

-Start it with `autopytoexe.exe` and your browser should open gui in your browser.
+Start it with `autopytoexe.exe` (which should be in your path already) and your browser should open gui in your browser.
 Create single file executable from python project at:

 `\src\utils\pythonSrc\`